mina86/sawfish-client/README.md

   depends on the runtime, with `AsyncClient` that now must be done by the caller.

+* `tokio` — adds `TokioClient` type alias and `open_tokio` function which simplify using the library with the Tokio async runtime.
+This feature does not introduce any new capabilities to `sawfish-client` but is provided for convenience of Tokio users.
+This feature implies `async`.

 * `expemirental-xcb` — adds experimental support for X11-based communication
   with Sawfish.
 Normally, the library connects to Sawfish via a Unix socket.
   With this feature, if connecting to the socket fails, it tries to use